vossisboss/pyconwagtail2024/README.md

 ## Final words

-Thank you for going through this tutorial with me!
-I hope you found it useful.
-If you have any questions, don't hesitate to reach out to me on [Twitter](https://twitter.com/meagenvoss) or through the [Wagtail Slack Community](https://wagtail.org/slack).
+Thank you for going through this tutorial with us!
+We hope you found it useful.
+If you have any questions, don't hesitate to reach out to Meagen on [Twitter](https://twitter.com/meagenvoss) or through the [Wagtail Slack Community](https://wagtail.org/slack).

 ## Acknowledgments